 All visitors coming into the building are to report to the office.
-The Village of Blissfield Ordinance 81.000 regarding Nonauthorized Persons on Community School Property will be strictly enforced.
+The Village of Blissfield Ordinance 81.000 regarding Non-authorized Persons on Community School Property will be strictly enforced.
 In part, this ordinance orders that no person shall: a) disturb or interfere in any manner with the orderly conduct of classes or other school sanctioned activity conducted in or on any school premises, b) Enter upon school premises during the regular school hours or during any school sponsored activity, unless said person first receives written permission or specific invitation to be in or on premises, c) willfully enter upon school premises at any time without lawful, authority after having been forbidden to do so, or remain upon the school premises after being notified to depart therefrom by an authorized agent of the school.
 Any person who shall violate any provision of this ordinance shall be guilty of a misdemeanor, and upon conviction, be punished by a fine of not more than one hundred dollars, and costs or by imprisonment for not more than ninety days or by both such fines, costs and imprisonment.
-Blissfield Community Schools welcomes and encourages parent volunteers for school/class events.
-In order to maximize the educational experience while volunteering, non-school aged children are not permitted to attend with an adult volunteer.